 If you’re getting ready to retire, you should start brushing up on the parts of Medicare.
 There are four Medicare parts in total, and it’s important to know what each one entails before you begin dotting the I’s and crossing the T’s on your paperwork.

-We’re just going to cover the bare-bones basics in this article to give you a solid foundation and help simplify things going forward.
-Understanding this basic information first will help you put together a comprehensive Medicare plan at a cost that is most affordable to you.
+We’ll cover the bare-bones basics in this article to give you a solid foundation and help simplify things in the future.
+Understanding this basic information first will help you put together a comprehensive Medicare plan at a cost that’s most affordable to you.

-There are four parts to Medicare that apply to every individual who enrolls in the program.
+Four parts to Medicare apply to every individual who enrolls in the program.
 Those (creatively named) parts include: